 Cherry eye, in itself, refers to the corners of your dog’s eyes turning pink or red, like a cherry.

-It can be avoided by making sure their diet promotes healthy bone production and muscle growth, which can stabilize your dog’s bones.
+It can be avoided by making sure their diet promotes healthy bone production and muscle growth, which can stabilise your dog’s bones.

 Epilepsy

-As the brain begins to feel the stress from a lack of nutrients, the conditions for causing epileptic seizures begins, allowing the seizures to happen more frequently.
+As the brain begins to feel the stress from a lack of nutrients, the conditions for causing epileptic seizures begin, allowing the seizures to happen more frequently.

 Truly organic dog food is, hands down, the best that you can feed your dog.
-Manufacturers of organic labeled dog foods follow strict guidelines to how the animals are raised, and the fruits and vegetables are grown.
+Manufacturers of organically labelled dog foods follow strict guidelines for how the animals are raised and the fruits and vegetables are grown.

-These growth hormones are known for causing behavioral problems, such as aggressive, and could put your dog at risk of developing physical and mental health issues later in life.
+These growth hormones are known for causing behavioural problems, such as aggression, and could put your dog at risk of developing physical and mental health issues later in life.

-Organic foods also do not contain any animal byproducts, such as innards or bones, and do not use artificial fillers, colors, flavorings, or preservatives.
-This formulation helps aids digestion.
+Organic foods also do not contain any animal byproducts, such as innards or bones, and do not use artificial fillers, colours, flavourings, or preservatives.
+This formulation helps aid digestion.

 Low-quality proteins and fillers are hard for your dog to digest, and GSDs already have problems digesting food due to their shorter colons.
-Lack of fillers means that you’ll actually spend less on food, because what your dog eats will be higher in their caloric needs, fulfilling them with smaller portions.
-They are higher in the caloric count, by volume than lower quality foods.
+Lack of fillers means that you’ll actually spend less on food because what your dog eats will be higher in their caloric needs, fulfilling them with smaller portions.
+They are higher in caloric count by volume than lower-quality foods.

-In short, high quality, organic food helps extends your pet’s life and reduces the chances of having expensive vet bills once they begin getting older.
+In short, high-quality organic food helps extend your pet’s life and reduces the chances of having expensive vet bills once they begin getting older.

 Precise Holistic is our #1 choice in organic dog foods for quite a few reasons:

-- It’s formulated with glucosamine and chondroitin which helps aid bone growth and keeps your dog’s joints lubricated.
+• It’s formulated with glucosamine and chondroitin, which help aid bone growth and keep your dog’s joints lubricated.

-- Precise uses only the highest quality all meat sources, including chicken, lamb, and salmon.
+• Precise uses only the highest quality meat sources, including chicken, lamb, and salmon.

-They are also full of juicy animal protein.
-And we know how important is animal protein for all dog breeds health.
-We prefer buying lamb meat based wet dog food for our german shepherd.
-Also, try to avoid grains, always go for animal protein rich, grain free food.
+They are also full of juicy animal proteins.
+And we know how important animal protein is for the health of all dog breeds.
+We prefer buying lamb meat-based wet dog food for our German shepherd.
+Also, try to avoid grains; always go for animal protein-rich, grain-free food.

 Wet foods are easy to digest.
 Being mixed with up to 80% water, the combination helps your dog quickly digest and withdraw the nutrients they need to keep going.